symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 ``jackalope.auto_lastmodified`` and read the `last modified listener cookbook entry`_ of the PHPCR-ODM documentation.

+.. versionadded:: 1.1

+    Since version 1.1, backend configuration flags are configured in the ``parameters`` section.
+They are passed as-is to Jackalope.
+See the ``RepositoryFactory`` for some more documentation on the meaning of those parameters.

+    For backwards compatibility reason, the options on ``backend`` for ``check_login_on_server``, ``disable_stream_wrapper`` and
+    ``disable_transactions`` still work, but it is recommended to move them into the parameters section with the ``jackalope.`` part in front of them.
+    Note that only Jackalope Doctrine Dbal supports transactions.

 PHPCR Session with Jackalope Jackrabbit
 """""""""""""""""""""""""""""""""""""""

 The only setup required is to install Apache Jackrabbit (see :ref:`installing Jackrabbit <cookbook-installing-phpcr-jackrabbit>`).

-The configuration needs the ``url`` parameter to point to your jackrabbit.
+The configuration needs the ``url`` parameter to point to your Jackrabbit.
-You can tune the behaviour with the general jackalope parameters listed above, as well as some jackrabbit-specific options:
+You can tune the behaviour with the general Jackalope parameters listed above, as well as some Jackrabbit-specific options:

-* ``jackalope.default_header``: string: Set a default header to send on each request to the backend (i.e. for load balancers to identify sessions);
+* ``jackalope.default_header``: (string) Set a default header to send on each request to the backend (i.e. for load balancers to identify sessions);
-* ``jackalope.jackrabbit_expect``: boolean: Send the "Expect: 100-continue"
+* ``jackalope.jackrabbit_expect``: (boolean) Send the "Expect: 100-continue"
   header on larger PUT and POST requests.
 Disabled by default to avoid issues with proxies and load balancers.